 This endowment fund enables the recognition and supports for the achievement and outstanding potential of Queen's students in all programs, all years, from acceptance to graduation.
 This fund enables Queen's to respond with agility to the changing needs and expectations of students today and in the future.
 Donations of all sizes are welcome and will be pooled in a common endowment to ensure maximum growth potential and impact on the quality of our students' educational experience.
 We encourage donors to consider this option as a way to maximize the impact of their giving.

 Endowed gifts ensure that the bursary, award, scholarship, or fellowship you establish lives on forever!
-A minimum gift of $50,000 will establish an endowed fund that can be named for yourself, a loved one, or perhaps a favourite professor or member of the Queen's community.

 If you are interested in making a gift or pledge to Queen's University please visit the Giving to Queen's page.

 If you are interested in learning more about our donors and their stories please visit the Donor Stories page.

 Release of Information to Donors

 We sometimes receive requests for information about award recipients from donors who generously support specific awards or from university departments who have contact with these donors.
 Although it is normal practice to release a recipient's name, we could be asked for your program of study, year, hometown, or Queen’s email address.

 If you indicate “yes” to providing your information, in addition to your name, the following information is provided: